chesslab/chess-server/docs/start.md

 ### `variant`

-The chess variant as described in the following options.
+The chess variant as per these options.

 - `960`
 - `capablanca`